Kitchen tips : 8 things you should never put in a blender

-Never put thick and gooey foods such as potatoes , dough in your blender because foods that are too thick will cause the blender to work harder and overheat.
-This will just burn out the device, may increase the risk of a fire or electrical hazards.
+Thick and gooey foods such as potatoes, or dough should never be put in a blender because foods that are too thick will cause the blender to work harder and overheat.
+This will just burn out the device and may increase the risk of a fire or electrical hazards.

 If you are thinking to get mashed potatoes by blending instead, you’ll end up with a starchy potato paste.

-Same way you can’t mix dough properly and creates problem for baking or whatever you’re trying to make.
+In the same way, you can’t mix dough properly which creates problems for baking or whatever you’re trying to make.

-Instead of using a blender you should use stand or hand mixer.
+Instead of using a blender, you should use a stand or hand mixer.

 | Also read : how to check plate and cutlery are germ free